daksh-ddt/HelloTablet/README.md

 Summary
 -------

-HelloTablet is an app that answers polar (yes or no) and factoid questions using plain text.
+HelloTablet is an Android app and back-end that answers polar (yes or no) and factoid questions using plain text.

-For example, when asked the question "was Barack Obama the first African American president?", HelloTablet should respond with something like "Yes; I found this: Barack Obama was the first African American to become president of the United States."
+For example, when asked the question "is Dallas the capital of Texas?", HelloTablet should respond with something like "I don't think so.
+I found this: the capital of Texas is Austin."

 HelloTabet is activated by saying the word "tablet".
 Once activated, HelloTablet transcribes your speech, predicts an answer, and talks back.
 HelloTablet uses Android's native speech recognizer and an API that wraps Google Translate for speech synthesis.

 The following projects comprise HelloTablet:

 * [HelloTablet-API](https://github.com/gavinmh/helloTablet-api) accepts a plain-text, natural language polar or factoid question.
 It gathers evidence using the Bing API, and sends the question and evidence to either the Entailment or Factoid APIs.
 It returns JSON describing the answer and justification.
-* HelloTablet client app for Android
 * [Aligner API](https://github.com/gavinmh/aligner-api) predicts whether each token in a sentence should be paired with a token in the opposite sentence or deleted.
 For example, given the sentences "Bob ate a sandwich" and "The man consumed tasty food," the following alignments